gsoules/MkDocs/digital-archive/docs/plugins/avantelements.md

 ---
 ### Custom Callback option
-This is an advanced feature intended for you only by PHP programmers who have at least basic familiarity with how Omeka plugins work.
+This is an advanced feature intended for use by PHP programmers are familiar with how Omeka plugins work.
 The Custom Callback option lets you specify actions to be performed by custom written PHP functions that you provide.

 ##### Syntax: